php-fig/fig-standards/proposed/http-client/http-client-meta.md

 ### Default behavior

-The intention of this PSR is ensure library developers that all HTTP clients have the same behavior.
-That means that all HTTP clients MUST follow Liskov substitution principle.
-The PSR does not try to restrict nor define configuration for HTTP clients.
+The intention of this PSR is to provide library developers with HTTP clients that have a well defined behaviour.
+A library should be able to use any compliant client without special code to handle client implementation details (Liskov substitution principle).
+The PSR does not try to restrict nor define configuration interface for HTTP clients.

 An alternative approach would be to pass configuration to the client.
 That approach would have a few drawbacks:

 * Configuration must be defined by the PSR
 * All client must support the defined configuration